Getting Started

 H -1.442 0.368 0.000

 If you open the file in a molecular visualization software, you will notice the structure is distorted from the typical equilibrium geometry.
-We can then optimise the structure by utilising one of the wrappers implemented in SPyCCI.
+We can then optimise the structure by utilising one of the engines implemented in SPyCCI.
 We will use xTB in this example, due to its balance between accuracy and speed.
-The library needs the program to already be installed (preferably via conda) and ready to go.
+The library needs the program to already be installed and ready to go.
+Let’s go through each step of the process together:

 Before starting, we need to create a Python script and import the necessary classes from the library.
 We need the System class to store the information about our water molecule, and the XtbInput class to define the simulation setup (Hamiltonian, parameters, solvation, etc.):